StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/uninstall.md

 ## Remove manually created resources

 {% hint style="info" %}
-Even if you intend to re-install Rancher Observability on the same cluster but in a different namespace these can be removed.
-The resources contain references to the Rancher Observability namespace.
+Even if you intend to re-install SUSE Observability on the same cluster but in a different namespace these can be removed.
+The resources contain references to the SUSE Observability namespace.
 {% endhint %}

 As described in the [required permissions](required_permissions.md#manually-create-cluster-wide-resources) it might have been necessary that your cluster admin created some resources manually.
 These resources can now be removed again, but that also is a manual task that requires admin permission.